velidan/cronix/docs/FEATURES.md

 ## Position Sizing & Risk Management

+### Separated Position Calculator Panel
+The position calculator is now displayed as a **separate panel** alongside the bracket order form, providing better visibility and real-time calculations.

+**Layout:**
+- Position calculator appears below the bracket order form
+- Both panels are always visible simultaneously
+- Real-time updates as you modify order parameters
+- Clear visual separation for better UX

 ### Order Amount Field
-The bracket order form now includes a dedicated **Order Amount** field that allows traders to specify their investment in dollar terms rather than units.
+The bracket order form includes a dedicated **Order Amount** field that allows traders to specify their investment in dollar terms rather than units.

 **How it works:**
 - Enter a dollar amount (e.g., $100)